Edward Mazur

-Edward Mazur (born October 25, 1946 in Lubzina) is a Polish-American businessman.
+Edward Mazur (October 25, 1946, in Lubzina – May 29, 2023) was a Polish-American businessman.

 Personal and professional history

 Born in Lubzina, Poland, Mazur immigrated to the U.S. as a child in the 1960s, and became naturalized in 1969.
-He obtained a bachelor's degree in electrical engineering from the Chicago Technical College and held various executive positions at Cargill International and John Deere & Co.
+He obtained a bachelor's degree in Electrical Engineering from the Chicago Technical College and held various executive positions at THE Cargill International and John Deere & Co.
 After working with those companies on developing their markets in Central Europe, he became involved in a number of his own business ventures in Poland after the end of the Communist rule in 1989.
 He was a co-founder of Bakoma S.A., the largest yogurt company in Poland, which was eventually acquired by Dannon Company.
 In 2003, Mazur was listed as one of the 25 richest Poles, with his family's permanent residence in Glenview, IL.

 Investigation and dropped charges

 Mazur was accused by Poland's prosecutors of contracting, in 1998, the murder of Polish National Police chief, General Marek Papała.
 In August 2014, the Polish prosecution dropped their case against Mazur.
-After a lengthy prosecution, they cited a lack of evidence against him to conclude that he committed the crime.
+After a lengthy prosecution, they cited lack of evidence against him to conclude that he committed the crime.